 The purpose of the "natural" environment is to protect those shoreline areas that are relatively free of human influence or that include intact or minimally degraded shoreline functions intolerant of human use.
 These systems require that only very low intensity uses be allowed in order to maintain the ecological functions and ecosystem-wide processes.
 Consistent with the policies of this designation, the City of Tacoma should plan for the restoration of degraded shorelines within this environment.

-- 2. Areas Proposed for Designation.

-- a.
-District S-3 Western Slope North
+- 1. District S-3 Western Slope North

-- b.
-District S-4 Point Defiance Natural
+- 2. District S-4 Point Defiance Natural

-- c.
-District S-12 Hylebos Creek
+- 3. District S-12 Hylebos Creek

-- 3. Designation Criteria.

 The "natural" environment designation is assigned to shoreline areas that have the following characteristics: